Applications

 Neuromorphic Computing

 The Weebit ReRAM cell functions similarly to a synapse in the brain, making it a promising solution for neuromorphic computing.
-Many institutes are now studying this domain, which has the potential to become a huge market in the future.

 Data Logging